rage/java-programming/data/part-8/3-similarity-of-objects.md

 <!-- Yllä oleva ratkaisu on melko hyvä, mutta jos `nimi` on _null_, näemme `NullPointerException`-virheen.
 Korjataan tämä vielä määrittelemällä ehto: jos `nimi`-muuttujan arvo on _null_, palautetaan hajautusarvoksi julkaisuvuosi. -->

 The above solution is quite good.
 However, if `name` is _null_, we see a `NullPointerException` error.
-Let'fix this by defining a condition: if the value of the `name` variable is _null_, we'll return the year of publication as the hash value.
+Let's fix this by defining a condition: if the value of the `name` variable is _null_, we'll return the year of publication as the hash value.

 <!-- ```java
 public int hashCode() {